Assam:Two convicts escape Morigaon jail, search continues after 48 hours

 Guwahati: Two convicts escaped from Assam’s Morigaon district jail, and after 48 hours, police have yet to find any trace of them, raising concerns about the state’s prison security.

-The escapees, identified as Md.
-Jiarul Islam (23) and Subrata Sarkar (33), both from villages under Jagiroad police station, had been convicted under the Protection of Children from Sexual Offences (Pocso) Act, carrying a minimum sentence of 20 years.
+The escapees, identified as Jiarul Islam (23) and Subrata Sarkar (33), both from villages under Jagiroad police station, had been convicted under the Protection of Children from Sexual Offences (Pocso) Act, carrying a minimum sentence of 20 years.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

 According to authorities, the pair allegedly used a hacksaw to cut through the window grille of a newly built barrack.
 They then scaled the jail wall using lungis, bedsheets, and gamosas.

 Jail officials discovered their absence around 5 a.m. on Wednesday, recovering rods, bedsheets, and improvised tools from the scene.

 “This escape is similar to the October 11 jailbreak, when five undertrial prisoners used a comparable method,” a senior officer said.
 Notably, Jiarul was also among those who escaped last year, highlighting concerns about repeat offenders.